mmfire118/Verifiable-Carbon-Credit/README.md

 ## Technical Explanation

 ### Frontend
-Our frontend is built in HTML, CSS ...
+Our frontend is built in HTML, CSS and frameworks.
-TODO: @Miles

 We use the web-based TronLink frontend connection to authenticate into user wallets and interact with the smart contracts on-chain.
 The developer-friendly documentation and Javascript interactions on TRON made it possible for us to quickly iterate on our user experience and user flow.